jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 which sound good to our ear and which carefully exclude sloppiness and mistakes.
 It's like carving a rut into the dirt to direct the future flow of rain water to irrigate the crops.

-## Chunking
+## Focus on intervals, not shapes

-Don't focus on the shapes of the notes in the E form.
+Don't focus on the shapes of the notes on the fretboard.
-Focus on assembling it in place from anywhere on the fretboard, given a starting scale degree.
+Focus on the intervals of the scale degrees and assembling it in place.
 This involves learning the intervals on the fretboard, rather than scale shapes.

 There are fewer interval shapes than scale shapes, so it is faster to learn that way.
 Meanwhile,
-our fingers learn the shapes on their own, linked to the sounds and feelings of the intervals.
+fingers learn the shapes on their own, linked to the sounds and feelings of the intervals.

 Practice the scale, one form at a time: